Karen Jeffries, the woman behind Hilariously Infertile

-Hilariously Infertile is definitely one of our favourite light-hearted fertility accounts on Instagram.
-What inspired you to start it and how does this work with your ‘real job’ and family?
+Hilariously Infertile is one of our favourite light-hearted fertility accounts on Instagram.
+What inspired you to start it – and how does it all fit in with your ‘real job’ and family life?

 Having a “real job” and being a social media influencer is a lot.
 I am also a mother of two small kids, so it is all a balancing act – I triage.
 Family and teaching come first, then Hilariously Infertile.
 I have many very long days, but I do not want it any other way.